-If you’re a freelancer then chances are you’re needs will be a little more straightforward than a small business that has employees.
+If you’re a freelancer, then chances are your needs will be a little more straightforward than a small business that has employees.
 Therefore, FreshBooks is a solid bet.
 This is an easy to use program that has a wealth of great tools built-in.

 Pricing is very competitive and there are versions to suit all pockets.
-Pay a little more and the features and functionality increase to match, but even in its most basic guise FreshBooks is a winner.
+Pay a little more and the features and functionality increase to match, but even in its most basic guise, FreshBooks is a winner.
 The try-free option is quite convenient because it lets you explore the package and cancel within 30 days if it’s not suitable for your needs.

 - We've also highlighted the best credit card processing services

 The popular Zoho Books is just one product in a whole portfolio of software tools from this publishing house.
 The benefit of that is you can get Zoho Books to work in unison with other software in the range.
-That means it’s pretty easy to ‘plug in’ expense accounting, billing and invoicing functionality into your standard accountancy tasks.
+That means it is fairly easy to ‘plug in’ expense accounting, billing and invoicing functionality into your standard accountancy tasks.

-If you’re running a multi-faceted business with quite a lot of complex chores to complete then Zoho Books is well worth looking into.
+If you are running a multi faceted business with quite a lot of complex chores to complete , then Zoho Books is well worth looking into.
 It is quite scalable and offers beefier versions for users with larger business concerns, or anyone intent on expanding their operations.
 It comes in a range of affordable options too.

-However, the added bonus with ZipBooks is that you can also opt to pay for handing everything over to a qualified bookkeeper instead.
-There is also provision to mix your own efforts with the help of an advisor, with prices to match.
+The added bonus with ZipBooks is that you can opt to pay for handing everything over to a qualified bookkeeper instead.
+There is also the provision to mix your own efforts with the help of an advisor, with prices to match.